A selectional auto-encoder approach for document image binarization: Experiments

 In order to train the considered models and evaluate the performance of the algorithms, it is necessary to resort to ground-truth data.
 In this paper we are interested in validating the goodness of the binarization strategies in a wide range of document types.
 For this, we make use of corpora from different domains, namely those listed below:

 \begin{itemize} \item Latin text: the Document Image Binarization Contest (DIBCO) has been held for several years, starting from 2009~\cite{GatosNP09}.
 In each edition, the contest provides a series of images depicting Latin text that must be binarized, and the algorithms are evaluated based on a ground-truth created in a supervised way.
-In this work, we consider the 2014 (D14) \cite{ntirogiannis2014icfhr2014} and 2016 (D16) \cite{PratikakisZBG16} editions.\footnote{The two most recent competitions up to the date this paper was written.} \item Palm leaf: a competition on the binarization of Balinese palm leaf manuscripts has been recently organized within the 15th International Conference on Frontiers in Handwriting Recognition \cite{burie2016icfhr2016}.
+In this work, we consider the 2014 (D14) \cite{ntirogiannis2014icfhr2014} and 2016 (D16) \cite{PratikakisZBG16} editions.
+Within these datasets, we find images with both printed and handwritten text. \item Palm leaf: a competition on the binarization of Balinese palm leaf manuscripts has been recently organized within the 15th International Conference on Frontiers in Handwriting Recognition \cite{burie2016icfhr2016}.
 The contest provided two different corpora depending on how the ground-truth was built (PL-I and PL-II). \item Persian documents: the set of documents from the Persian Heritage Image Binarization Competition (PHI) \cite{ayatollahi2013persian} are considered here as a way of evaluating the algorithms in a different text domain. \item Music scores: the last set of corpora consist of document images depicting music scores, which includes both music notation and text (lyrics).
 We specifically make use of high-resolution scans of two different old music documents: Salzinnes Antiphonal Manuscript (SAM) and Einsiedeln Stiftsbibliothek (ES), whose binarization has been studied previously~\cite{calvo17binarization}. \end{itemize}

-As example, a piece of document from each dataset is depicted in Table~\ref{tab:data_examples}.
+As example, a patch of document from each dataset is depicted in Fig~\ref{tab:data_examples}.

 Given that the $\CAE$ needs training data, we split the corpora in train and test partitions.
+The former are used for training and validating the models, while the latter are used for computing the evaluation metrics.
 In the case of DIBCO data (D14 and D16), we use in each case all the images from the rest of the contest editions as training set.
 PL-I and PL-II are already provided with their train and test partitions.
 In the case of PHI, SAM, and ES, we randomly split the corpora into train and test, with 80\% and 20\% of the available documents, respectively.
 A summary of the statistics of each corpus is given in Table \ref{tab:corpora}, including the number of documents and the approximate number of pixels (in millions) of each partition.